mansim07/gcp-ai-governance-demo/README.md

-# AI Governance on Google Cloud with Dataplex and Vertex AI - Demo Series
+# AI Governance on Google Cloud with Cloud Dataplex and Vertex AI - Demo Series

 This in-depth demo series features live demonstrations of how to implement AI governance on Google Cloud Platform (GCP), taking advantage of Cloud Dataplex's robust data management features and Vertex AI's advanced AI governance capabilities.